standout/Coding/nanobox/backup-scripts/README.md

 ## MySQL 5

 The script expects that your mysql component is named `data.db`.
-It should like similar to this without backups configurated.
+It should look similar to this without backups configurated.

 ```yaml
 data.db: